 I’m calling this the X-Ray Loader.

-A tiny preview changes that.
-When the system hints at where you’re going, friction drops and trust rises.
-It tells the user, “We know why you’re here, and we’re already preparing your space”.
+A small preview changes that.
+When the system hints at your destination, even faintly, friction drops and trust rises.
+It tells the user: "We know why you're here.
+We're already preparing your space."

-Lucidchart takes a visual approach.
-On the login screen, a faint animated background shows the name of the document you were trying to open.
+Lucidchart takes a more literal approach.
+On their login screen, a faint animated background surfaces the name and sometimes a ghosted thumbnail of the specific document you were trying to open.

-Both examples show a shift from “loaders that pass time” to “loaders that preserve intent”.
+Both are a shift from loaders that pass time, to loaders that preserve intent.
+That's the distinction worth designing for.

-You could call it a pre-contextual loader or a low-fidelity content preview.
-But the name matters.
-I’m coining this the X-Ray Loader because it captures the feeling of the interaction perfectly.
+I suppose you could call it a pre-contextual loader or a low-fidelity content preview.
+But naming things is hard, and if it hasn't been done already, I’m coining this the X-Ray Loader because it captures the feeling of the interaction perfectly imho.

 Skeletons hint at layout.
-X-rays reveal the structure beneath.
-This pattern isn’t about animating a future UI; it’s about exposing the bones of the destination.
+X-rays reveal the destination structure beneath.

 How it works (technically)